roboconf/roboconf.github.io/en/user-guide/faq.md

 # What is Roboconf?

+Roboconf is a deployment tool for distributed applications.
+It is in particular adapted to deployments in cloud infrastructures, but not only.
-Roboconf is a deployment tool for the cloud: taking as input the description of a whole application in terms of "components" and "instances".
+Roboconf takes as input the description of a whole application in terms of "components" and "instances".

 From this model, it then takes the burden of launching Virtual Machines (VMs), deploying software on them, resolving dependencies between software components, updating their configuration and starting the whole stuff when ready.

-Roboconf also handles the application lifecycle: hot reconfiguration (e.g. for elasticity issues) and consistency (e.g. maintaining a consistent state when a component starts or stops, even accidentally).
+Roboconf also handles the application life cycle: hot reconfiguration (e.g. for elasticity issues) and consistency (e.g. maintaining a consistent state when a component starts or stops, even accidentally).

 # What are its key points?